mgoellnitz/lunette/README.md

 archive to a place of your chosing and add this to you PATH, a short version for inexperiences users is presented especially on Windows (WSL) systems.

+After downloading and extracting the archive

+### On Windows Systems

+Double click `install.bat`.
+When asked for a password, use the one given for the `WSL` user.
+Also answer the questions about the backend system in use.

+### On Linux and MacOS Systems

-After downloading and extracting the archive call `./install.sh` in the top level directory or double-click `install.bat`.
+call `./install.sh` in the top level directory and answer the questions.

 (This installation method is not meant to be the most elegant way.)